 But, this isn’t about drilling in science ideas so in 15 years my kid can go to MIT.
 It’s about having fun together, and laughing, and experiencing science hands-on.
 Learning that the word “science” means FUN, discovery, experimentation, and observation.

-Safety note: It’s really important to explain to your toddler that they MUST NOT touch the dry ice, because it will burn their fingers!!
-Model caution with it.
+Safety note: It’s really important to explain to your toddler that they MUST NOT touch the dry ice, because it will “burn” their fingers!!
+It is -100 degrees Fahrenheit!
+Treat it with the same caution you would treat a hot frying pan.
 I use kitchen tongs to handle it and point out the importance of doing so.

 Are you a parent of a 3 – 6 year old in the Seattle area?
 Come join our Family Inventors’ Lab!
 Are you a parent or educator anywhere who wants ideas for STEM enrichment for young children?
 Check out my blog: www.InventorsOfTomorrow.com.